Treating Your Child’s Flu Symptoms at Home

 Do antibiotics work against the flu?

-- Do give him children’s ibuprofen, such as Motrin, Advil or another equivalent store brand.
+- Do give them acetaminophen, such as Tylenol or another equivalent store brand.

-- Do give him acetaminophen, such as Tylenol or another equivalent store brand.
+- Do give them children’s ibuprofen, such as Motrin, Advil or another equivalent store brand.
+Hydration is very important with this type of medication.

 - Do read the product label to see the appropriate dose of medicine for your child’s weight and how frequently it should be given.